smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ```

 Only app extension have an access to active data, data send and data revert process.
-Each app extension use own plugin to manipulate with functionality.
+Each application extension uses its own plugin to manipulate with functionality.

-`SaveResumptionData` will fill passwd resumption_data for saving to `ResumptionData`.
+`SaveResumptionData` will fill passed `resumption_data` for saving to `ResumptionData`.

 |||
 Example from VehicleInfoAppExtension: